Does marijuana cause lung cancer? Doctors call for more research

 One thing experts agree on is that more research is needed.

-“If we turn our back on this now, we may have a big disaster later on.”
+“If we turn our back on this now, we may have a big disaster later on,” Flores said.